New Two-Probe technique aims to cut cervical cancer risk in HIV-Positive women

 Summary

-This study will test if using two probes during a heat-based treatment (thermal ablation) works better than the usual one-probe method to prevent cervical cancer in women living with HIV.
-About 300 women in Rwanda will take part.
-The goal is to see if the new approach is safe, acceptable, and more effective at clearing the HPV virus that can lead to cervical cancer.
+This study will test if using two probes during a procedure called thermal ablation works better than the usual one-probe method to prevent cervical cancer in women living with HIV.
+The study will involve 300 women in Rwanda who have HIV and signs of early cervical changes.
+The goal is to see if the two-probe approach is safe, acceptable, and more effective at clearing the HPV virus that can lead to cancer.

 Disclaimer